 Test and deploy business application

-At the final stages of web development, thorough testing and careful deployment are critical to ensure your Django application is robust, reliable, and ready for real-world use.
+At the final stages of development, thorough testing and careful deployment are what separate successful launches from painful production incidents.

 Deployment